ceph/ceph/doc/radosgw/admin.rst

 That means that the desired limits configured should be divide by the number of active Object Gateways.
-For example, if userA should be limited by 10 ops per minute and there are 2 Object Gateways in the cluster, the limit over userA should be 5 (10 ops per minute / 2 RGWs). if the requests are ``not`` balanced between RGWs, the rate limit may be underutilized.
+For example, if userA should be limited by 10 ops per minute and there are 2 Object Gateways in the cluster, the limit over userA should be 5 (10 ops per minute / 2 RGWs).
+If the requests are **not** balanced between RGWs, the rate limit may be underutilized.
-For example, if the ops limit is 5 and there are 2 RGWs, ``but`` the Load Balancer send load only to one of those RGWs, The effective limit would be 5 ops, because this limit is enforced per RGW.
+For example, if the ops limit is 5 and there are 2 RGWs, **but** the Load Balancer send load only to one of those RGWs, The effective limit would be 5 ops, because this limit is enforced per RGW.
 If there is a limit reached for bucket not for user or vice versa the request would be cancelled as well.
 The bandwidth counting happens after the request is being accepted, as a result, even if in the middle of the request the bucket/user has reached its bandwidth limit this request will proceed.